 There are a few ways to get dual citizenship, including:

-• Investing in a country to become a dual national by investment
+• Investing in a country to receive a second passport by investment.

 Bear in mind that both countries must allow dual citizenship for you to obtain dual citizen status.